Call for the Best Deals : 0800 098 8877

 Diatomaceous Earth (DE)

-Food-grade DE is a fossil algae powder that kills via desiccation.
-Lightly dust dry soil on trails and around nest areas.
+Food-grade DE is a fossil algae powder that kills through desiccation.
+Lightly dust it on dry soil along trails and around nest areas.
 Reapply after rain or irrigation.
+Keep DE dry for it to remain effective.
+Avoid breathing the dust and use a mask for large applications.

 Boiling Water

-Pour into visible surface entrances for immediate knockdown.
-Colonies are often deeper/wider than they appear, so repeat treatments may be needed.
-Avoid plant roots.
+Pour boiling water into visible surface entrances for immediate knockdown.
+Colonies are often deeper and wider than they appear on the surface.
+Repeat treatments may be needed over several days.
+Avoid pouring near plant roots as the heat will damage them.

 Beneficial Nematodes